-For twenty minutes, as Flower sits uncomfortably in the driver’s seat, I push the car through flood waters up to my thighs toward her apartment's parking lot.
+For twenty minutes, as Rose sits uncomfortably in the driver’s seat, I push the car through flood waters up to my thighs toward her apartment's parking lot.

 Amazingly, her car starts.

-“Yeah, we just pushed it through the flood, up the main hill,” Flower is telling her neighbor.
+“Yeah, we just pushed it through the flood, up the main hill,” Rose is telling her neighbor.
 “We’re exhausted.”